ModisWorks/modis/docs/custom-modules.md

 * Activate and deactivate your module
 * Use Modis' embed features

+This guide describes commands using the default `!` prefix, but the code will work no matter what the server prefix is set to.

 ## Making a new module
 Modis looks in the `modis\discord-modis\modules\` folder for Discord modules.
 To start making our module, make a new folder there called `pingpong`.